dekucheng/Extended-Kalman-Filter-Sensor-Fusion/README.md

 * The white line denotes the true path of the robot
 * The red line denotes the path generated only by motion model prediction
 * The green line denotes the path estimated by EKF
-* The marker of the frame axis denotes the configuration of currently detected tag
+* The frame axis marker with color (top right) denotes the configuration of currently detected tag

 <p align="center">
   <b>Fig 1.
 Rviz Visualization</b><br>
 </p>

-For both videos, please watch them at the highest res on Youtube.

-See the demo with Odometry, imu and landmark detections [here](https://youtu.be/6gxRd_A1yz0).

-See the demo only with Odometry and imu [here](https://youtu.be/yEdiKWycDxo).

 ## Set Up
 * Ubuntu 18.04